 – Said no leader, ever.

-One of the things I like about working at Proposify is how hungry our co-founders, Kevin Springer and Kyle Racki, are to try new things, to learn from others, and figure stuff out.
+One of the things I like about working at Proposify is how hungry our co-founders, Kevin Springer and Kyle Racki, are to try new things, to learn from others, and to figure stuff out.
 It’s not only refreshing; it motivates the whole team.
 When they challenge the status quo, it, in turn, challenges me to think differently, to question, and to find solutions.

 Leaders welcome input, embrace change, and are open to new ideas other than their own.
 Leading is about moving forward, and you can’t move forward if you’re stuck in the past.